-In order to obtain full regulatory approval, the Company expects that it will be required to carry out at least one Phase III clinical trial, most likely in patients similar to the population of CRPC patients that will have been enrolled in the planned Phase I/II clinical trial.
+In order to ultimately obtain full regulatory approval, the Company expects that at least one Phase III clinical trial will be required, most likely in patients similar to the population of mCRPC patients that will have been enrolled in the planned Phase I/II clinical trial.
 However, the results of the Phase I/II clinical trial may also suggest modification of the initial patient population based on response and biomarker assessment.
 In a Phase III clinical trial, the key endpoint is expected to be progression-free survival or overall survival relative to patients receiving the standard-of-care.
 It is expected that such a Phase III clinical trial would be conducted at numerous sites around the world.